-When restoring a backup file, Imprivata OneSign is only stopped on the appliance from which the process is initiated.
+When restoring a backup file, Imprivata Enterprise Access Management (formerly Imprivata OneSign) is only stopped on the appliance from which the process is initiated.
 All other appliances remain online to maintain uninterrupted service.
 The server restarts automatically when the restore has finished.